Set up an external Application Load Balancer with Ingress

 This tutorial shows how to run a web application behind an external Application Load Balancer by configuring the Ingress resource.

 This page is for Networking specialists who design and architect the network for their organization and install, configure, and support network equipment.
-To learn more about common roles and example tasks that we reference in Google Cloud content, see Common GKE Enterprise user roles and tasks.
+To learn more about common roles and example tasks that we reference in Google Cloud content, see Common GKE user roles and tasks.

 Background